 Discovery Circle (DC) members are Dawne Taylor, Mary Ann Milobar, Alan Hodgson, Marcia Julian, Chris Dolson, Rev. Bruce Comrie, George Johnson, Carole Hutchings.

-Moving into 2018 – Envisaged Activities and Initiatives of Discovery Circle
+Goals for 2018 – Activities and Initiatives of Discovery Circle

 - meet as a group with Council Circle as a group; develop agenda together;